NathanCheshire/JRoboHash/README.md

 parameters
 supported by the RoboHash API.

-You may pass builders to the `RoboHashRequestHandler` to generate URLs, download images, and save images from the builder's current state.
+You may pass `RoboHashRequestBuilder`s to the `RoboHashRequestHandler` to generate URLs, download images, and save images from the builder's current state.

 ```java